Standards for registered pharmacies

 We have also reviewed our approach to inspection.
 On 4 November 2013 we rolled out a prototype of our new inspection approach which we will test and refine before finalising that approach.
 Find more information about our approach to inspection here.

 We regularly update our governing council about progress on moderning pharmacy regulation, including the standards for registered pharmacies.
 You can read those papers here.

-We are developing guidance on three topics to enhance understanding of the standards for registered pharmacies:
+We are developing guidance on two topics to enhance understanding of the standards for registered pharmacies:

-You can read more about these here http://www.pharmacyregulation.org/pharmacystandardsguide/guidance-and-more
+You can read more about these standards and guidance documents here http://www.pharmacyregulation.org/pharmacystandardsguide/guidance-and-more

 Supply of Pharmacy (P) Medicines